 SCHOLARSHIP & MENTORING: LGBT+ FIRST FOR SCOTLAND

-A joint partnership between Somewhere and University of Edinburgh Business School has co-created Scotland's first LGBT+ MBA Scholarship and Mentoring Programme for the 2019/2020 academic year.
+In 2019, a joint partnership between Somewhere and University of Edinburgh Business School co-created Scotland's first LGBT+ MBA Scholarship and Mentoring Programme, and this is continuing again in 2020/21.

-Somewhere offers mentoring to LGBTQ+ people in business and cultural organisations and is mentoring this year's scholarship recipient, Teale.
+Somewhere offers mentoring to LGBTQ+ people in business and cultural organisations and is mentoring this year's scholarship recipient.

 NEW LGBTQ+ RESEARCH: